 There have been a multitude of spectacular rock bands, so who could possibly pick the best?
 Well, as a long-time rock 'n' roll fan, I'll give it a try!

 This list only includes bands whose forte is good ol' rock ‘n' roll.
 Moreover, all of these bands has (or had) a distinctive sound that few can imitate (if they should even dare to try).
 All of these bands stayed together for years or decades (some are still performing) and made an indelible mark on the world of rock ‘n' roll.

 Greatest Rock Bands of All Time

 - Led Zeppelin

 1. The Beatles

-Then that Japanese artist chick Yoko Ono broke them up.
-Or did she?
+Many people believe that Yoko Ono broke them up.
+But, did she?
 Perhaps a more likely possibility is that aspirations for solo careers sent them in other directions.
 At any rate, we’ll probably never see their like again.
-But people must try to bring them back in some fashion.
+But, people must try to bring them back in some fashion.
 Currently, the Cirque du Soleil production of Love in Las Vegas is a musical production based on the Beatles’ music.
-Hey, Strawberry Fields Forever!